 I do recommend booking your rental car early as early as possible.
 Hawaii does experience busy travel seasons and car shortages.
 If you wait too long, you may end up paying ridiculous rental car prices.

-Discover Cars offer free cancellation up to 48 hours before your pickup.
+Discover Cars offers free cancellation up to 48 hours before your pickup.
 You can book your rental car early on in your trip planning and easily cancel without a cancellation fee if things change.

 Road Conditions On The Big Island